-Assuming different types of bands between around (3$\pi$/2, $\pi$/2) (finite $\Delta_{\mathrm{AF}}$) and around ($\pi$, 0) (without $\Delta_\mathrm{AF}$), we have fitted the band dispersions along the AFM BZ to the tight-binding model.
-Hopping parameters and $\epsilon_0$ were set to be identical between the two regions.
-The best fit obtained with the parameters of $t = 0.25$ eV, $t'/t = -0.15$, $t''/t' = -0.5$, $\epsilon_0 /t = -0.02$ is plotted in Figs.~\ref{AFPG_BZ}a and b by solid curves in the region relevant to the fitting. $\Delta_{\mathrm{AF}}=0.11$ eV yielded the best fit around (3$\pi$/2, $\pi$/2) while the unsplit band better reproduces the band dispersion around ($\pi$, 0).
-In order to see possible effects of photoionization matrix elements, we have also examined the band dispersion along the AFM BZ boundary in a different direction, from ($\pi$, 0) to ($\pi/2$, $\pi/2$).
+In order to see possible effects of photoionization matrix elements, we have also examined the band dispersion along the folded BZ boundary in a different direction, from ($\pi$, 0) to ($\pi/2$, $\pi/2$).
 As plotted in Fig.~\ref{AFPG_BZ}d, the observed band dispersions are identical to the dispersions from ($\pi$, 0) to (3$\pi$/2, $\pi$/2) (Figs.~\ref{AFPG_BZ}a and b).
-In Figs.~\ref{AFPG_antinode}b-d, band images along several cuts perpendicular to the AFM BZ boundary (Fig.~\ref{AFPG_antinode}a) are plotted.
-Along all the cuts (\#1-\#3), we have fitted the band dispersions to the unsplit band around ($\pi$, 0) and to the split $\Delta_{\mathrm{AF}} = 0.11$ eV bands outside this region [see Fig.~\ref{AFPG_antinode}e].
-The present results thus highlight the momentum dependence of the band splitting and the spectral feature in the electron-doped cuprates: the large pseudogap and sharp spectra around ($\pi/2$, $\pi/2$) and the reduced pseudogap and broad spectra near ($\pi$, 0).
+The present results thus highlight the momentum-dependent band splitting in the electron-doped cuprates: The large pseudogap and sharp spectra around ($\pi/2$, $\pi/2$) and the reduced pseudogap and broad spectra near ($\pi$, 0).
+This momentum dependence of the pseudogap magnitude is opposite to the hole-doped cuprates, where the pseudogap is large around ($\pi$, 0) and is apparently closed around ($\pi/2$, $\pi/2$) below $E_\mathrm{F}$.